HOME / RESOURCES / PROBATE ESTATE TOOLBOX / UNENFORCEABLE HOA RULES IN TEXAS

 This resource is published exclusively for informational and educational purposes.
 It does not constitute formal legal advice, nor does it establish an attorney-client relationship.
 While these summaries directly reflect statutory protections codified under the Texas Property Code, individual subdivision covenants, deed restrictions, and specific association declarations vary wildly.
 For precise legal interpretations or to dispute an active enforcement action, always consult with a licensed Texas real estate attorney.

-Managing Inherited Estates and Vacant Lots vs. Overzealous Neighborhood Covenants
+Managing Inherited Estates vs. Neighborhood Covenants

 The truth is simple: You do not have to guess where the association's power ends.
 The State of Texas has systematically stepped in to protect your property rights, explicitly carving out specific areas where state law completely overrides private neighborhood rules.
 If a subdivision's deed restrictions directly conflict with the Texas Property Code, that specific association rule is legally void and completely unenforceable.